Mayor Vong Mouanoutoua

 Biographical Data

-• Current Employment: Director of External Relations & Project Development, Community Medical Centers; Lecturer, Fresno State University
+• Current Employment: Director of External Relations & Project Development, Community Community Health System; Lecturer, Fresno State University

-• Community Service (past and present): National Selective Service Board; The Foundation at Fresno County Office of Education; Community Medical Centers; San Joaquin Political Academy; Fresno Economic Opportunities Commission; Children Services Network; Fresno County Local Child Care and Development Local Planning Council; The Mouanoutoua Foundation; Fresno County Human Resources Advisory Board; Clovis Unified School District Southeast Asian Conference; Boys and Girls Club; Fresno County PROFITS Committee; West Fresno Faith Based Organization; Red Bank Elementary, School Site Council; Clark Intermediate SART; Measure C Citizen’s Oversight Committee; Fresno State University – President’s Commission on Human Relations and Equity; Fresno State Dog Days; Leadership Clovis; Clovis Exchange Club; Red Bank Elementary School Parent Teacher Club; Cub Scouts – Pack 11; Boy Scouts – Troop 60; Lao Evangelical Church Headquarter; Hmong Educational Task Force; Lao Evangelical Church of Fresno; Fresno County Voluntary Preschool Master Plan; Hmong New Year; Great Valley Center IDEAL; Academic Decathlon; First 5 Fresno County Hero Awards… (Partial List)
+• Community Service (past and present): San Joaquin College of Law Board of Trustees, National Selective Service Board; Fresno State President’s Asian Pacific Islander Desi American Leadership Council; All Children Thrive Advisory Board; California Office of Health Equity Advisory Board; CRDP – Hmong Helping Hands Mental Health Collaborative; The Foundation at Fresno County Office of Education; Community Medical Centers Board; San Joaquin Political Academy; Fresno Economic Opportunities Commission; Children Services Network; Fresno County Local Child Care and Development Local Planning Council; The Mouanoutoua Foundation; Fresno County Human Resources Advisory Board; Clovis Unified School District Southeast Asian Conference; Boys and Girls Club; Fresno County PROFITS Committee; West Fresno Faith Based Organization; Red Bank Elementary, School Site Council; Clark Intermediate SART; Measure C Citizen’s Oversight Committee; Fresno State University – President’s Commission on Human Relations and Equity; Fresno State Dog Days; Leadership Clovis; Clovis Exchange Club; Red Bank Elementary School Parent Teacher Club; Cub Scouts – Pack 11; Boy Scouts – Troop 60; Lao Evangelical Church Headquarter; Hmong Educational Task Force; Lao Evangelical Church of Fresno; Fresno County Voluntary Preschool Master Plan; Hmong New Year; Great Valley Center IDEAL; Academic Decathlon; First 5 Fresno County Hero Awards… (Partial List)

-Mayor Pro Tem Mouanoutoua may be contacted via email or by phone at the number below.
+Mayor Mouanoutoua may be contacted via email or by phone at the number below.